MBA Admissions single

 About Will: Will is from Montclair, New Jersey, and began his career in data consulting before pivoting into the music and media industry, where he worked at iHeartRadio in New York City managing partnerships between music festivals and streaming platforms.
 At UCLA Anderson, Will is exploring the intersection of consulting and entertainment strategy, with a focus on media, technology, and creative industries.

 Anderson’s summer quarter helped me find my footing.
-All first-years enter together for a six-week orientation period: first-years are the only ones on campus, everyone takes the same accounting and leadership classes, and one of the key decisions early on is choosing an industry “immersion” to participate in.
+All first-years begin with a six-week orientation period where we’re the only students on campus, taking the same accounting and leadership courses together.
+Early in the program, one of the key decisions is choosing an industry “immersion” to participate in.
 I had a consulting background before iHeartRadio, and I knew that consulting recruiting happens in the fall while entertainment recruiting takes place in the spring.
 So I chose the consulting immersion, figuring it would keep my options open.

-What I didn’t expect was falling back in love with it.
-The immersion, and the Anderson MCA Case Competition that followed, reintroduced me to everything I had quietly missed about consulting: the pace of problem-solving, the satisfaction of breaking down strategic questions, and the discipline of structured thinking under pressure.
-I found myself energized in a way I hadn’t anticipated.
+What I didn’t expect was falling back in love with the work.
+The immersion, and the Anderson MCA Case Competition that followed, reintroduced me to everything I had missed about consulting: the fun of working on case teams, the satisfaction of breaking down strategic questions, and the discipline of structured thinking under pressure.
+I found myself reenergized in a way I hadn’t anticipated.
 The second-year consultants and alumni I met carried an air of sharpness and magnetism that pulled me back into the consulting orbit.

 Student Blogger: Will Kline ‘27